fituesliri/MusicInOneTab/README.md

 # stackmusic
 Stack is a web application that visualizes music.
 Each egg icon has it's on sound track.
+![alt text]
 On click the egg plays it's individual sound track and lets the user stack sounds both visually and physically.
 Stack also offers a clock so the user can check time while indulging in the creative activiy.

 This was my first HTML + Javascript + CSS experience.